Late in life, sex assault trial caps Cosby’s life and legacy

 “I was starstruck,” Donna Motsinger, 75, one of the “Jane Doe” accusers in Constand’s lawsuit, told the AP in an interview last week.
 “Somebody really famous thought I was pretty and cool, and I went with that.”

-She was a single mother working at the Trident Restaurant, a jazz club and celebrity hangout, in Sausalito, California, in the early 1970s when she met Cosby.
-He invited her to a show, she said, and drugged and raped her in the limousine.
+She was a single mother working at the Trident Restaurant, a celebrity hangout and one-time jazz club, in Sausalito, California, when she met Cosby.
+She said he invited her to a show in the early 1970s, gave her wine in the limousine and later what she thought was an aspirin, and then sexually assaulted her when she was incapacitated.

 Cosby, in the deposition, said he didn’t remember her.